DeepMIDE: A Multi-Output Spatio-Temporal Method for Ultra-Scale Offshore Wind Energy Forecasting: Metholodogy

-Stochastic IDEs have received significant attention in the space-time modeling literature due to their versatility and ability to integrate mechanistic descriptions of physical and domain knowledge.
-To date, the overwhelming majority of IDE models have been univariate, i.e. they model a single stochastic process over space and time \citep{Wikle2002, wikle2005, xu2005, wikle2011, calder2011modeling, liu2022statistical, ye2024ieee}.
+Stochastic IDEs have received significant attention in the space-time modeling literature due to their versatility and ability to integrate mechanistic descriptions of physical and {scientific} knowledge.
+To date, the overwhelming majority of IDE models have been {single-output}, i.e. they model a single stochastic process over space and time \citep{Wikle2002, wikle2005, xu2005, wikle2011, calder2011modeling, liu2022statistical, ye2024ieee}.
 However, many real-world processes do not exist in isolation; they are influenced by, and interact with, other concomitant processes.
-Very little attention has been dedicated to multivariate IDE models, and even less so for wind forecasting applications.
-In Section \ref{sec:mide}, we propose a multivariate IDE to model and forecast the wind speed over space, time, and height, as motivated by large-scale offshore wind turbines.
+Very little attention has been dedicated to {multi-output} IDE models, and even less so for wind forecasting applications. {In response, Section \ref{sec:mide} presents} a {multi-output} IDE to model and forecast the wind energy resource over space, time, and height, as motivated by {the emergence of ultra-}scale offshore wind turbines.